Karl Christian Friedrich Krause: Teacher

-In 1804, lack of pupils compelled Krause to move to Rudolstadt, and later to Dresden, where he gave lessons in music.
-In 1805 his ideal of a universal world-society led him to join the Freemasons, whose principles seemed to tend in the direction he desired.
-In Dresden he published two books on Freemasonry, Höhere Vergeistigung der echt überlieferten Grundsymbole der Freimaurerei: in zwölf Logenvorträgen (1811) and Die drei ältesten Kunsterkunden der Freimaurerbrüderschaft (1819), but his opinions attracted opposition from the Masons.
+In 1804, a lack of pupils compelled Krause to move to Rudolstadt, and later to Dresden, where he gave private lessons in music.
+In Dresden, he privately taught Indian philosophy to Arthur Schopenhauer.

+In 1805, his ideal of a universal world-society led him to join the Freemasons, whose principles seemed to tend in the direction he desired.
+In Dresden, he published two books on Freemasonry, Höhere Vergeistigung der echt überlieferten Grundsymbole der Freimaurerei: in zwölf Logenvorträgen (1811) and Die drei ältesten Kunsterkunden der Freimaurerbrüderschaft (1819), but his opinions attracted opposition from the Masons.
+From 1809, Krause held a teaching position the Ingenieur-Akademie Dresden.

-Krause lived for a time in Berlin and became a privatdozent there, but was unable to obtain a professorship.
-He, therefore, proceeded to Dresden (where he taught Arthur Schopenhauer), and afterwards to Munich, where he died of apoplexy at the very moment when the influence of Franz von Baader had at last obtained a position for him.
+Krause lived for a time (1813–1815) in Berlin and became a Privatdozent there, but was unable to obtain a professorship at the University of Berlin.
+From 1823 to 1830, he was Privatdozent at the University of Göttingen.

-Krause is buried in the Alter Südfriedhof (Old South Cemetery) (aka the Alter Südlicher Friedhof) in Munich, Germany.
+In 1831, he moved to Munich, where he died of apoplexy at the very moment when the influence of Franz von Baader had at last obtained a position for him.
+Krause is buried in the Alter Südfriedhof in Munich, Germany.

 Identitätsphilosophie, panentheism, and other aspects of Krausism

 Krause's philosophy, as a whole, is an example of what historians of philosophy refer to as Identitätsphilosophie (philosophy of identity).
 An Identitätsphilosophie is a philosophical system that posits the fundamental identity of spirit and nature.
 In Krause's philosophical system, the parts of the system which, technically, constitute its "panentheism", are only parts of a much broader whole.
 Therefore, although Krause's philosophy is accurately described as being "panentheistic", Krausism as a whole is better categorized as an Identitätsphilosophie which features panentheism as one of its primary fundamental components.

 Krause endeavoured to reconcile the ideas of a God known by faith or conscience and the world as known to sense.
-According to Krause, God - intuitively known by conscience - is not a personality (which implies limitations), but an all-inclusive essence (Wesen), which contains the universe within itself.
-Krause used the term panentheism (Panentheismus in German) in an attempt to accurately describe and encapsulate - in a single technical term - diverse aspects of his philosophical system which were cosmo-theological (simultaneously cosmological and theological) in nature.
+According to Krause, God — intuitively known by conscience — is not a personality (which implies limitations), but an all-inclusive essence (Wesen), which contains the universe within itself.
+Krause used the term panentheism (Panentheismus in German) in an attempt to accurately describe and encapsulate — in a single technical term — diverse aspects of his philosophical system which were cosmo-theological (simultaneously cosmological and theological) in nature.
 When considered from a theological perspective, panentheism can be viewed, broadly, as a synthesis of various elements derived from both monotheism and pantheism.